sjcockell/mmb8052/practicals/practical_01/practical_01.md

 ## Unix

 The Unix operating system is ancient, in computing terms.
 It was conceived and implemented in 1969 at AT&T's Bell Labs.
 It is modular by design, with a number of robust tools each designed to perform a limited, well-defined function.
-A program, known as the Unix "Shell" provides a text-based interface to these tools, and allows the user to combine them in order to perform complex workflows.
+A program, known as the Unix _shell_ provides a text-based interface to these tools, and allows the user to combine them in order to perform complex workflows.
 Thanks to its efficient and robust nature, this computing paradigm persists today in the modern, Unix-like operating systems, Linux and MacOS.

 &nbsp;